 - 1. Position the slider on the anchor chain so the tether end is towards the anchor.
 (Fig. 1) - 2.
 Using the supplied shackle or another suitable shackle, attach the tether to the trip point at the crown of the anchor.
 If your anchor does not have a trip line attachment point, you will have to make one.
 If there is any question, please contact the anchor manufacturer for the appropriate trip location. - 3.
 Pick a link on the tether that will give approximately 1 1⁄2 2 inches of space between the end of the slider and the shackle or swivel when the anchor chain is stretched out parallel to the anchor shank.
 (Figs. 2,3) Don't cut the tether chain to length yet. - 4.
-Using short Velcro ties, take the slack out of the tether by attaching a link of the tether to the shackle attachment point (Fig. 3) on the shank of the anchor.
+Using a supplied 40lb or 50lb cable tie, take the slack out of the tether by attaching an appropriate link of the tether to the shackle attachment hole on (Fig. 3) the shank of the anchor.
 (Fig. 4) You want the tether to lay along the shank with minimal slack. - 5.
-With a second Velcro tie, attach the welded link on the slider to the top of the first link of the anchor chain.
+With a second cable tie, attach the welded link on the slider to the top of the first link of the anchor chain.
 (Fig. 4) This will leave some slack in the tether at the shackle to allow for free movement.
 (Fig. 5) Note: If the anchoring system includes a swivel, please review the Positioning the Slider with a Swivel section. - 6.
-Trim the Velcro straps so that not more than 1" is overlapping onto itself.
-An overlap greater than 1" may make it difficult to separate the Velcro when recovering the anchor. - 7.
+Trim the cable ties. - 7.
 When confident that you have the correct tether length, you can cut the tether chain to length with a suitable tool.
 Note: It's easier to shorten a chain than to lengthen one.